DL4JY/ESP32-remote-Antenne-Rotor-Controller-with-WIFI/readme.md

-This describes a rotor interface base on an ESP32.
+This describes a rotor interface based on an ESP32.
 I used an ESP32S with Arduino IDE The schematic is in the .jpg file - very simple.
 This specific version is for an EMOTATOR FS1200 antenna rotor.
+The stop of this rotor ist at 180°  (south) - if required this can be changed for other rotors.

 Funcions:
 Webfrontend for Calibration